grunitech/express-_basics_demo/readme.md

 9. npm i --save-dev @types/cors
  download the type body-parser to our devDependencies

 Configurations

 10. touch .gitignore
- (On Mac) create a txt file named ".gitignore"
+ (In Mac) create a file named ".gitignore" since an extension wasn't specified by default ".txt"

 11. Copy the .gitignore given by Shmuela: https://github.com/shmool/remedy/blob/main/.gitignore